solidjs/solid-docs-legacy/langs/en/api.md

 - If you access `props.children` outside of a tracking scope (e.g., in an event handler), then you create children that will never be cleaned up.
   If you instead call `resolved()`, you re-use the already resolved children.
+  You also guarantee that the children are tracked in the current component, as opposed to another tracking scope such as another component.

 In addition, the `children` helper "resolves" children by calling argumentless functions and flattening arrays of arrays into an array.
+For example, a child specified with JSX like `{signal() * 2}` gets wrapped into a getter function `() => count() * 2` in `props.children`, but gets evaluated to an actual number in `resolved`, properly depending on a `count` signal.

-If the given `props.children` is not an array, however, the `children` helper will not normalize it into an array.
+If the given `props.children` is not an array
+(which occurs when the JSX tag has a single child), then the `children` helper will not normalize it into an array.
-This is useful behavior e.g. when the intention is to pass a single function as a child, which can be detected via `typeof resolved() === 'function'` (instead of checking array length and then checking the first element type).
+This is useful behavior e.g. when the intention is to pass a single function as a child, which can be detected via `typeof resolved() === 'function'`.
 If you want to normalize to an array, you can use `Array.isArray(resolved()) ? resolved() : [resolved()]`.